babydreamsy94/STREAM-SUITE/README.md

 A stream is more than an average viewer number.

-It is the people who arrived, returned, chatted, lurked, supported, interacted, joked around, and helped create the community.
+It is the people who are truly there to support you and be a part of your community.

 **Stream Suite: Built for Streamers.
 Powered by Community.**